Captain Walker RN

 These pages are dedicated the the memory of a superb hunter killer, Captain Frederick John Walker.
 Affectionately known as Captain "Johnnie Walker".
 These pages are also dedicated to the memory of all the lads who served under him in World War 2.
 If you would like to, a donation towards the running of the site would be gratefully received.
 Click on Contact above for more details.
 Click on the relevant poppy's below to proceed.
 All info is either obtained online, with due credit, or from members of his elite crews, for whom I am so grateful.

 October 2009.
 UK TV Channel 4 recently ran a series of documentaries on the Battle of the Atlantic.
 And never has such drivel been written about this than anywhere else!
 According to the programme makers the Americans deciphered Enigma (Tell that to the scientists at Bletchley Park from where we passed on all relevant intercepts to the Americans).
-Also the Americans invented the Hunter Killer Group and, along with the Canadians, won the Battle of the Atlantic!!!
+Also it claimed the Americans invented the Hunter Killer Group and, along with the Canadians, won the Battle of the Atlantic!!!
 Mind blowing rubbish!
 Captain Johnnie Walker RN, not even mentioned in the programme, was the successful 'inventor' of this concept.
 He operated this highly successful Group (2nd Support Group) whilst the Americans sat on their fun fairs on Coney Island, eating their hot dogs, being watched by the very U Boat commanders, loitering offshore, on the surface, that the Americans had supposedly vanquished.
-Indeed, it was Bletchley Park who warned the USA that several U Boats were now en-route to the Eastern Seaboard to attack US shipping, the Americans did nothing!
+Indeed, it was Bletchley Park who warned the USA that several U Boats were then en-route to the Eastern Seaboard to attack US shipping, the Americans did nothing!
 And 500 ships and crews were lost as a direct consequence.
 If this programme is an example of the Channel 4 production researchers, they should be sacked as completely trivialising the role played by the Royal Navy, The Merchant Navy, The Royal Canadian Navy and our sailors from all over the word and our own Code Breakers.
 The whole programme was a complete fabrication from beginning to end.
 Pathetic rubbish.

 Wikipedia is a valuable source online of information regarding many millions of topics BUT it is only a person's opinion and believe it at your peril.
 Somebody out there is intent on blackening the name of Capt Walker.
 I removed some lies and libellous comment, informing his grandson at the time, who thanked me.
-That correction has been removed and the libellous content replaced.
+That correction had been removed and the libellous content replaced.
 Wikipedia is a tool for people who wish to publish politically generated claptrap and lies.
 Walker WAS a hero, IS a hero and some people do not like it.
 After speaking to an editor who contacted me on a different topic, the offending remarks have finally been removed.
 Pages are listed below the slideshow.

 |1.
 Captain Frederick John Walker - Now 3 pages|